37-hour durational performance at CounterPulse in San Francisco, 2017

-This is one of the first questions I asked myself when I started making Citation because my work has always been haunted by a group of female artists whose work remains in the shadows…invisible in many ways.
+This is one of the first questions I asked myself when I started making Citation because my artistic practice has always been haunted by a group of female artists whose work remains in the shadows…invisible in many ways.

-Immediately following the conclusion of Citation (at hour 34), Performance Artist and Scholar Helen Paris responded to the performance and facilitated a talk back with the audience.
+Immediately following the conclusion of the 2014 performance (at hour 34) Artist and Scholar Helen Paris responded to the performance and facilitated a talk back with the audience.
 My skin was on fire, I wanted to laugh with people, had not yet seen the light of day, and tried to answer questions as coherently as possible.
 Helen did a beautiful job facilitating and I’m thankful for this generative collective response to the performance.

 Excerpts from the Audience Comment Book: